jessed/guides/Terraform-rst/docs/source/Providers.rst

 `Azure <https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs>`_
 --------------------------------------------------------------------------------

+**NOTE**: Along with identifying and downloading the Provider, ``terraform init`` will also ``upgrade`` the provider if a newer one is available and the specific version isn't specified in the provider declaration.
+The example above defines the specific version of the provider to be used, so the release of newer versions will be ignored.
+That said, a common approach is to use a version statement similar to ``version **~>** "3.14.0"``, and that syntax will result in the Provider being automatically upgraded whenever a new version is available.
+If that newer version includes changes to the options/arguments in any of the resources you are using you may find yourself having to refactor portions of your Terraform configuration to adjust to the new options.
+The best practice would be to use '=' to restrict the Provider to the specific version you are writing your code for.
+You can then allow the Provider to be upgraded when it is convenient for you, rather than potentially having to update a bunch of code that is unrelated to whatever you are actually trying to work on.

 The *Provider* configuration blocks define changes to the default provider behavior.
 Even without any changes each provider must still have a configuration block.
 Here is a default configuration block for the Azure Provider:
 ::